JulietteFlink1/test_looker/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings

 ## Explores (if relevant)
 - [ ] I have joined the global_filters_and_parameter view to newly created Explores